deepak-ramamohan/typesurge/README.md

 ### Space Shooter

-A fast-paced arcade game where you must type words to shoot down enemy ships.
-The difficulty increases as your score gets higher.
+A fast-paced arcade game where you must type words to shoot down enemy meteors.
+The difficulty ramps up as your score gets higher.

 ### AI Trainer